PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Video-Search/quickstarts/java.md

     }
     ```

-## <a name="construct-and-send-the-search-request"></a>Arama isteğini oluşturun ve gönderin
+## <a name="construct-and-send-the-search-request"></a>Construct and send the search request

-1. İçinde `SearchVideos()`, aşağıdaki adımları gerçekleştirin:
+1. In `SearchVideos()`, perform the following steps:

-    1. API konağını, yolunuzu birleştirerek ve arama sorgunuzu kodlayıp kodlayarak isteğiniz için URL 'YI oluşturun.
-Ardından bağlantı `openConnection()` oluşturmak için öğesini kullanın ve abonelik anahtarınızı `Ocp-Apim-Subscription-Key` üstbilgiye ekleyin.
+    1. construct the URL for your request by combining your API host, path, and encoding your search query.
+Then use `openConnection()` to create a connection, and add your subscription key to the `Ocp-Apim-Subscription-Key` header.

         ```java
         URL url = new URL(host + path + "?q=" +  URLEncoder.encode(searchQuery, "UTF-8"));